-Tuition at Trinity College of Florida is the same for all students.
+Tuition at Trinity College of Florida is the same for each student.

 International students without financial need may be eligible for merit-based institutional scholarships.

 Room and board at Trinity College of Florida is $7,600 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $4,725.
+This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that allows you to eat all or some of your meals the school dining halls.
+Students who do not live on-campus but still want to use the dining facilities can pay for a meal plan.
+The cost of board-only is $9,000.